 I am making peace with the fact that I may lose the bees.
 You can fight, but you can’t win every battle.
 And even though the garden and henhouse took big hits this year, next year may be better; I’ll solve the old problems and be faced with new ones.
 But the bees are being overwhelmed.

-In the past few years with the bees so besieged, I’ve started keeping myotonic goats.
+In the past few years with the bees on the homestead besieged, I’ve started keeping myotonic goats.
 They are sturdy, easy keepers, and native to this area.
 My little herd is growing readily.
 These days, the goats are the bright spot on my homestead, and I’ve begun to sell the surplus kids as pets, breeding stock, and meat.
 It is true that they may one day make up for the losses in my honey sales, but will they ever learn how to pollinate?

 Even though homesteading failures are heartbreaking, reasons to start anew and press on abound.
 All I have to do to be reminded of this is to stop, look, and listen.
 As the night closes in after a day in the garden, a gentle, cooling rain rolls across my homestead.
 I sit on the back porch with a glass of mead and a plate of steamed vegetables.
 As I eat, I look out over the pasture dotted with goats calling softly to one another as they settle into their little family groupings for the night.
 From the tree-line ringing the pasture, a chorus of frogs and toads sing out their celebration of the lush night.
 Not to be outdone, fireflies accompany the singing amphibians with a sparkling show of love lights.
 Dinner theatre at its finest.